bpstephanie/Pennywise/README.md

       [Back To Top](<#contents>)

     - #### By Category
-      The user is shown how much they have spent in each category from the beginnning of the year to date.
+      The user is shown how much they have spent in each category from the beginning of the year to date.

       <details><summary>View Statement By Category</summary>